-I heard of an advisor who got sued by a client because her portfolio with him had only gotten a 30% return in one year!
+I heard of a client who sued her advisor because her portfolio had “only” gotten a 30% return in a year.
 Apparently, some of her friends had received an 80% return that year.
 (The trend line is 10%, right?
 Okay, I’m just checking.)

 Friends.
-Does doubling your money in two and half years sound too good to be true?
+Does doubling your money in two and a half years sound too good to be true?

-The excitement, the euphoria of such returns were sucking in all kinds of investors.
-The disciplined ones that finally caved in to the euphoria did the worst, finally buying in at the peak.
+The euphoria of such returns was sucking in all kinds of investors.
+The disciplined ones that finally caved to the euphoria did the worst, finally buying in at the peak.

 The bubble burst.
-The stocks plummeted, some to zero.
+The stocks plummeted, many to zero.
 The euphoric purchases were rewarded with tremendous permanent losses.

 Euphoria.
 It’s enticing.
 And deadly.

-General Investing.
 Euphoria is not only for speculative investments.
-People do it in the general market as well.
-When the broad equity markets have been going up for a while, people want in.
+People fall for it in the general market as well.
+People want in when the broad equity markets have been going up for a while.

 I’m not saying it’s bad to get into the market after it has gone up for a while.
 And I am certainly not saying you should get out after it has been up for a while before it comes back down.

-Euphoria is the people who have stayed on the sideline year after year with money they could have invested but didn’t until the market was already high.
+But some people have stayed on the sideline year after year with money they could have invested but didn’t until the market was already high.
+That is euphoria.
 We saw it in 2006-2007.
 We saw it again in 2018-2019.
-People who had money on the sidelines since the bottom of 2009, asking if, now that the market had gone up for the last ten years, if it was finally a good time to buy.
+People who had money on the sidelines since the bottom of 2009, asking if, now that the market had gone up for the last ten years, it was finally a good time to buy.

-It also shows up when people begin to believe that the market won’t go back down.
+It also shows up when people believe that the market won’t go down.
 It’s been going up for so long; it must always go up!
 It’s 90 degrees in October, baby!
 The summer is never going to end!
 Let’s buy a boat!

-They borrow money to invest or stash their emergency savings into the market.
-And they have nothing to fall back on when the market corrects.
+They borrow money or invest their Blue Bucket into the equity market.
+They have nothing to fall back on when the market corrects.

 The sunniest of summers are often followed by the whitest of winters.